 -

 Accessories: Burgundy accessories, such as ties, pocket squares, or dress shoes, elevate your outfit, particularly when you want to make a stylish statement without going overboard.
-Check out our classic solid burgundy tie and other men's accessories.
+Check out our classic solid burgundy tie and other men's accessories like fun dress socks.

 - Fall and Winter: Burgundy complements the rich, warm colors of the fall and winter seasons.
 Coats, scarves, and sweaters in burgundy can help you stay stylish and cozy during colder months.